Interview with Karel Bata in ARTiculAction magazine.

 This is common with other videos documenting Projection Mapping installations.
 They will show the site – perhaps a building – during the day, and then show the performance at night.
 Without this there is nothing by which to judge scale and tell what’s going on – the show would lack impact.
 In short, you have to show how it’s done, and do so at the outset.

 This project took a lot of work, but I’d love to do it again, and I have several ideas for other subjects and approaches.

-A Projection Mapping installation staged at the Phoenix gallery in Brighton as part of Alex May’s Painting With Light event in December 2014.
+A Projection Mapping installation staged at the Phoenix gallery in Brighton as part of the Painting With Light event in December 2014.

 The piece creates an illusion of a light moving around inside the room and somehow illuminating it.
 However there is only the one projector, and the effect of this presence / absence is disjointing.
-Some see it as creepy, some as beautiful.
-(But few are left unimpressed.)
+Some see it as creepy, some as beautiful, but few are left unimpressed.

 Click here to play the video: Out of Darkness

 This installation has been shown at Painting With Light, London Decompressed (Burning Man), Gallery 286, Art in Flux, EXP Hackney.

 Note to arts curators:

 Much of Out Of Darkness can be prepped off-site.
 But because the specific geometry of any venue it is important here that the final assembly and filming needs to be done on site.
 Providing that rigging the projector is straightforward, this usually takes half a day.